 A fully-equipped furniture design workshop allows students to design and construct furniture prototypes and details.
 Professional programs culminate in an individualized comprehensive design project developed by each student.

-The program offers students the flexibility to explore other disciplines represented in the School of Architecture and Allied Arts, including architecture, landscape architecture, historic preservation, art, arts and administration, and art history.
+The program offers students the flexibility to explore other disciplines represented in the College of Design, including architecture, landscape architecture, historic preservation, art, arts and administration, and art history.
 In many cases, interior architecture students enrich their academic experience by participating in departmental study programs in Portland, Rome and Denmark.

 Professional degree programs in the field of interior design are accredited by the Council for Interior Design Accreditation (CIDA) and by the National Association of Schools of Art and Design (NASAD).
 CIDA and NASAD recognize multiple degree titles including the Bachelor of Interior Architecture (or interior design), and the Master of Interior Architecture (or interior design).
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.